EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: The EvoGPT System

 \subsubsection{Fitness Score}

-The fitness function plays a central role in guiding the GA toward higher-quality solutions through what is known as \emph{evolutionary pressure} - the selective process by which better-performing candidates are favored for reproduction, gradually improving the population over successive generations.
-In EvoGPT, the primary goal is to generate tests that are effective at exposing faults.
-To that end, our fitness function includes the \emph{mutation score of correct tests} (MSCT), which measures a test's ability to detect artificially injected faults and is widely regarded as a strong proxy for fault-detection capability~\cite{fraser2012evosuite}.
-To ensure that structural exploration is not neglected, we also incorporate branch coverage (BCCT) and line coverage (LCCT) into the fitness function.
-The final fitness score is defined as a weighted combination of these three components:
+The fitness function plays a central role in guiding the EA toward higher-quality solutions through what is known as \emph{evolutionary pressure} --- the selective process by which better-performing candidates are favored for reproduction, gradually improving the population over successive generations.
+In EvoGPT, the primary goal is to generate tests that are effective at exposing potential faults.
+To this end, EvoGPT uses the following fitness function, which is a linear combination of MSCT, BCCT and LCCT:

-This composite formulation encourages the generation of test suites that not only explore diverse execution paths but also robustly detect behavioral anomalies.

-\textbf{Coefficient Rationale.} The specific weights were chosen based on our guiding priorities: MSCT receives the highest weight (0.5) to emphasize fault detection; BCCT (0.3) is prioritized over LCCT (0.2) as it better captures logical path diversity.
-While these coefficients were informed by prior literature~\cite{fraser2012evosuite} and early empirical experiments, they may be further tuned and experimented in future work to suit specific domains or testing objectives.
+These specific weights were chosen based on our guiding priorities: MSCT receives the highest weight (0.5) to emphasize fault detection; BCCT (0.3) is prioritized over LCCT (0.2) as it better captures logical path diversity.
+In preliminary experiments, we evaluated several alternative weight configurations and found that this formulation provided the most stable convergence behavior and best structural and mutation-based metrics.